gokayfem/ComfyUI_VLM_nodes/README.md

 is enabled only when the explicit custom-model option requires it.
 Florence-2 uses the Transformers-native converted checkpoints instead of Microsoft’s legacy repository code.

+## Live text output

+`Modern VLM` streams decoded text through ComfyUI's native `progress_text` WebSocket channel by default.
+A connected `ViewText` node updates while tokens arrive, shows the final response after execution, and restores the last result when ComfyUI rehydrates workflow output history.
+Disable `stream_output` for API-only or headless runs that do not need incremental UI updates.
+Streaming is best-effort and never changes the final `STRING` output or makes inference fail.

 Specialized nodes remain available where a generic chat node would discard useful model capabilities: